perfecttushar/Flutter-Projects/homely/README.md

 3] Material Design: Follow Material Design principles and guidelines for a consistent and visually appealing UI.

-4] Android Studio / VS Code: IDEs to write, test, and run the Flutter application.
+4] VS Code: IDE to write, test, and run the Flutter application.

 5] Emulators / Real Devices: Test the app on emulators/simulators and real devices to ensure compatibility.